Label84/laravel-mailviewer/README.md

 ### Exclude records

-In the config file you can add an array of notification classes and an array of email addresses that should be excluded.
+In the config file you can add an array of Notification classes and an array of email addresses that should be excluded.
 Those notifications and email addresses won't be saved to the database.

 ## Tests